13+ Best Side dishes for Philly Cheesesteak You’ll Enjoy

 Plus, they are easy to prepare and you can choose to deep fry them, fry them in an air fryer, or bake them in the oven.

 Potato wedges are the perfect side dish for Philly cheesesteak.
 They are baked, so they are soft and fluffy on the inside and crispy on the outside.

-They are also well seasoned, so they complement the sandwich perfectly.
+They are also well-seasoned, so they complement the sandwich perfectly.
 The choice of seasoning is also up to you.
-You can add different powder seasonings like garlic, onion, paprika or pepper.
+You can add different powdered seasonings like garlic, onion, paprika, or pepper.

 Plus, they are a healthy alternative to French fries.
 And they are a great way to add some extra flavor and texture to your Philly cheesesteak sandwich.